Now taking consultations for surgery in 2026

 Final Thoughts from Dr Kumar

-Whether you need a plastic surgery for sagging breasts or are considering breast enlargement surgery, understanding the differences between breast lift vs breast augmentation is essential for making the best decision.
+Whether you need a plastic surgery for breast ptosis or are considering breast enlargement surgery, understanding the differences between breast lift vs breast augmentation is essential for making the best decision.
 Consulting with a skilled plastic surgeon will ensure you choose the procedure that aligns with your aesthetic goals.

-If you’re considering treatment for sagging breasts or enhancing your breast appearance, schedule a consultation with an experienced surgeon to discuss your options and achieve the results you desire.
+If you’re considering treatment for breast ptosis or enhancing your breast appearance, schedule a consultation with an experienced surgeon to discuss your options and achieve the results you desire.
 Breast lift and augmentation surgeries are typically performed under general anesthesia to ensure patient comfort during the procedure.

 Dr. Rohit Kumar, specialising in customised breast procedures, offers personalised consultations for women in Sydney (Penrith/Westmead).
 Contact our clinic today to begin your journey towards enhanced breast shape and volume!